A conjecture about the subgame perfect equilibria of a model of sequential location

 It seems natural to try to prove the conjecture by induction.
 Consider the claim that the equilibrium I have described is a (but not necessarily the only) subgame perfect equilibrium.
 Suppose that every game with fewer than n players has a subgame perfect equilibrium in which the only players to enter are the first and the last, who do so at the median of F, which I denote m.
 Now consider the game with n players.
 If player 1 enters at m and player 2 does not enter, then by the inductive step no player except n enters, and n's position is m.
 It remains to show that if player 1 enters at m then player 2 does not enter.
 That is, wherever player 2 enters, the subsequent players optimally enter in such a way that player 2 loses.
 For n = 4 here is the argument: if player 2's position is m, then wherever player 3 enters, player 4 can enter and win, causing player 2 to lose; if player 2's position is different from m then there is a position for player 3 with the property that player 4 cannot enter and win (or tie), and if player 4 does not enter then player 3 wins outright, causing player 2 to lose.
 To argue for an arbitrary value of n that player 2 does not enter seems to require a detailed analysis of the (potentially very complicated) behavior of the remaining players in the ensuing subgame in the event that player 2 does enter.

-For a slight variant of the model, an easy argument characterizes the (different) unique subgame perfect equilibrium.
+For another variant of the model, an easy argument characterizes the (different) unique subgame perfect equilibrium.
 Suppose that if two or more candidates obtain the same fraction of the votes then the one who entered first wins outright, obtaining the payoff 1, and the remaining candidates obtain the payoff −1.
 Then in any equilibrium at most one player chooses to become a candidate.
 The following inductive argument, due to Jeffrey S. Rosenthal and Phil Morenz, shows that this candidate is player 1, who chooses the position m (the median of F).
 I claim that no player chooses a position such that, given the previous players' actions, she loses if no more players become candidates.
 This claim is true for player n.
 Now suppose that it is true for all players from i on.
 Then i − 1 will not choose a position that, given the previous players' positions, causes her to lose, because by the previous steps, no subsequent player will enter unless she wins (outright), in which case i − 1 will lose.
 Thus the claim is true for all i.
 Now, if player 1 enters at m, it follows that no subsequent player will enter; if she enters at y < m then player 2 is assured of victory if she enters at 1 − y − ε for ε small enough (since no single subsequent player can enter and win), so player 2 does indeed enter, and hence player 1 loses.
 Thus the game has a unique subgame perfect equilibrium outcome, in which player 1 enters at m and all other players choose OUT.

 history